spxp/spxp-specs/SpxpProfileSpec-V03.md

 `spxp-public-profile-key` for the domain of the profile URI from DNS.
 This String value then contains a Base64Url encoded JSON object describing the public key of the profile's key pair as JWK defined in [RFC 7517 “JSON Web Key (JWK)”](https://tools.ietf.org/html/rfc7517) using the Ed25519 curve specifier as defined in [RFC 8037 Section 3.1](https://tools.ietf.org/html/rfc8037#section-3.1).
-Must have a unique, random key id (“kid”).
+It must have a unique, random key id (“kid”).

 ## 7 Profile reference object
 Profiles are referenced by combining their [profile URI](#12-profile-uri) with the public key of their [profile key pair](#11-cryptographic-profile-key-pair).
-This validates that the profile behind a URI is still controlled by the same entity and has not changed since the reference got created.
+This guarantees that the profile behind a URI is still controlled by the same entity as it has been at the time of creating this reference.
 References to other profiles are described by a JSON object with these members:

 | Name | Type | Mandatory | Description |
 |---|---|---|---|